 • Understand your organisation.
 It is critical to understand the culture of an organisation as well as its policies, standards, procedures, and practices to choose a methodology that will work best with current processes already established within the company.

 • Understand your project environment.
-Internal and external factors such as available resources, the complexity of tasks involved, schedule constraints and budget restrictions— could affect the implementation of a particular methodology.
+Internal and external factors such as available resources, the complexity of tasks involved, schedule constraints and budget restrictions— could affect the implementation of a particular project management methodology.

-The waterfall approach, an all-too-popular project management methodology, is a process that proceeds through specific sequential phases to successfully deliver a product.
+The waterfall, one of the popular project management methodologies, is a process that proceeds through specific sequential phases to deliver a product successfully.
 Waterfall project management can be used to apply to both software development and non-technical projects.

-The waterfall is a traditional project management method.
+The waterfall methodology is a traditional project management approach.
 This simple linear approach is often used when the requirements of a project are well understood by the client and work has been clearly defined, especially at the start of the project.
-Because it is easy to understand (at least initially), this method can be ideal for clients who are not aware of other methods or prefer not to get involved with how their work is carried out; they just know what they want from you in terms of results.
+Because it is easy to understand (at least initially), waterfall method can be ideal for clients who are not aware of other project management methods or prefer not to get involved with how their work is carried out; they just know what they want from you in terms of results.

 The Waterfall Methodology is popular across multiple industries, including technology and engineering, where projects require more planning than discovery.
 It works well for shorter projects with more predictable outcomes because there is not much wiggle room for change once a phase has been completed.

 Developed in 2001, the agile methodology was created to provide a framework for responding to change.
 Instead of following a linear and sequential process, teams who use the Agile approach work on projects in short bursts called sprints.
 These brief sprints allow project managers and their team to continually re-evaluate and improve the project rather than creating a plan at the beginning of the project and sticking to it no matter what happens.